jeremy-banks/devops/README.md

 - Service Endpoints are shared to the entire Organization through the Network VPCs and Transit Gateways
 - Private R53 zone `internal.` is attatched to the Network VPCs providing standard human-readable DNS for the Endpoints
-- SDLC Accounts have Network VPC shared to keep down cost
+- SDLC Accounts have Network VPC shared to keep cost low

 ##### Options